atomisthq/docs/docs/concepts.md

 integrations, empowering them to unleash Atomist's integrative power across all their systems and processes.
-Users can use native capabilities provided by Atomist to call a third-party service's REST API and have the response ingested as an event in Atomist.
+Users can use native capabilities provided by Atomist to call a third-party service's REST API and have the response ingested as a custom event in Atomist.

 ## Interfaces